Background pattern

 • If symptoms worsen or persist after 15 days, you should consult a doctor.

-• If you consider any of the adverse effects you are experiencing to be severe or if you notice any adverse effect not mentioned in this leaflet, inform your doctor or pharmacist.
+• If you consider that any of the adverse effects you are suffering from is serious or if you notice any adverse effect not mentioned in this leaflet, inform your doctor or pharmacist.

 1. What is MAGNOGENE and what is it used for

-Contains magnesium as the active ingredient.
-It belongs to the group of medications known as "mineral supplements".
+It contains magnesium as an active ingredient.
+It belongs to the group of medicines called "mineral supplements".

 It is used for the prevention of magnesium deficiency states due to diets poor in vegetables, whole grains, and legumes that manifest with weakness and muscle cramps that may occur in adults and children over 12 years of age.